 If the doxxer uses private information to damage your reputation, you may be able to sue for defamation.
 However, you have to prove that the doxxer's statements about you (express or implied) are false.
 And, you have to identify the doxxer.
 Some social media and other sites require users to provide their names, which the site makes publicly available.
 In certain states, you may be able to bring an action for invasion of privacy against the doxxer.
-Same caveats apply as to anonymity.
+The same caveats apply as to anonymity.

 If the doxxer is making a credible threat of harm to you or your family, you should go to the police and ask that they take action.
-Depending on the circumstances, the prosecutor may be able to charge the doxxer with the crime of stalking, harassing, or cyberbullying.
-You may want to obtain a restraining order against the doxxer (again, if you can identify this person).
+Depending on the circumstances, the prosecutor may be able to charge the doxxer with the crime of stalking, harassing, revenge porn, or cyberbullying.
+You may want to obtain a restraining order against the doxxer (again if you can identify this person).
 And, if the doxxer or anyone uses your information to access your bank or credit card accounts, that is a crime.

 The degree of threat the doxxer presents should govern your response.
 If you feel that the information released is not particularly sensitive and there's no risk of physical or other harm, you may want to just block the doxxer and move on.
 Because online harassers hunger for attention, this can be quite effective.
 And it may make sense where the information released is already available online or the doxxer has sent it to you to upset you.

-Take a screen shot, download the page, or otherwise record the doxxing, including the timestamp and URL of the message or site.
+Take a screenshot, download the page, or otherwise record the doxxing, including the timestamp and URL of the message or site.
 This information can assist law enforcement or others who are investigating the doxxing, helping them to locate those responsible.
-This is a good step to take regardless of how threatened you feel, in case the initial doxxing is just an opening salvo in what may become a larger attack on you.
+This is a good step to take regardless of how threatened you feel, in case the initial doxxing is just an opening in what may become a larger attack on you.

 If the doxxing revealed your address or other information that exposes you to harm and the doxxer or others have threatened to harm you, go to the police.
 Bring the documentation of the doxxing with you.

 If the doxxing has exposed your bank, credit card, or other financial account information, contact all of the financial institutions involved immediately and report the breach.
-You may need to change passwords and take other actions to beef up security of accounts that have been exposed.
-Tumblr and other sites have information about steps to take to increase your account’s security.
+You may need to change passwords and take other actions to beef up the security of accounts that have been exposed.
+Tumblr and other sites have information about steps to take to increase your account's security.
 Promptly block all doxxers from your social media sites and increase your privacy settings.